Attorneys Submit Petition for Consolidation

 Count VII: Negligence

-Attorneys R. Brent Wisner, Michael L. Baum, Pedram Esfandiary, Adam M. Foster, and Nicole K.H.
-Maldonado from Baum Hedlund Aristei & Goldman, and Jennifer Moore, Andie B. Camden, and Ashton R. Smith from the Moore Law Group, filed the complaints in Alameda County Superior Court on behalf of 40 plaintiffs, the first group of Zantac cancer victims yet to be filed in California state court.
+Attorneys R. Brent Wisner, Michael L. Baum, Pedram Esfandiary, and Adam M. Foster from Baum Hedlund Aristei & Goldman, and Jennifer Moore, Andie B. Camden, and Ashton R. Smith from the Moore Law Group, filed the complaints in Alameda County Superior Court on behalf of 40 plaintiffs, the first group of Zantac cancer victims yet to be filed in California state court.

 The legal team also submitted a petition today to formally consolidate the cases in a Judicial Council Coordinated Proceeding (JCCP).